AMD Unveils Purpose-Built, FPGA-Based Accelerator For Ultra-Low Latency Electronic Trading

-(MENAFN- GlobeNewsWire - Nasdaq) - New AMD Alveo fintech accelerator card provides trading firms and brokerages with breakthrough trade execution performance at nanosecond speed and AI-enabled trading strategies -
+(MENAFN- PR Newswire) - New AMD Alveo fintech accelerator card provides trading firms and brokerages with breakthrough trade execution performance at nanosecond speed and AI-enabled trading strategies -

 - Solution partners Alpha Data, Exegy and Hypertec add to growing ecosystem of ultra-low latency solutions for fintech market -

-SANTA CLARA, Calif., Sept.
-27, 2023 (GLOBE NEWSWIRE) -- AMD (NASDAQ: AMD) today announced the AMD AlveoTM UL3524 accelerator card , a new fintech accelerator designed for ultra-low latency electronic trading applications.
+(NASDAQ: AMD ) today announced the AMD AlveoTM UL3524 accelerator card , a new fintech accelerator designed for ultra-low latency electronic trading applications.
 Already deployed by leading trading firms and enabling multiple solution partner offerings, the Alveo UL3524 provides proprietary traders, market makers, hedge funds, brokerages, and exchanges with a state-of-the-art FPGA platform for electronic trading at nanosecond (ns) speed.

 The Alveo UL3524 delivers a 7X latency improvement over prior generation FPGA technology1, achieving less than 3ns FPGA transceiver latency2 for accelerated trade execution.
 Powered by a custom 16nm VirtexTM UltraScaleTM+ FPGA, it features a novel transceiver architecture with hardened, optimized network connectivity cores to achieve breakthrough performance.
 By combining hardware flexibility with ultra-low latency networking on a production platform, the Alveo UL3524 enables faster design closure and deployment compared to traditional FPGA alternatives.